sveltejs/kit/documentation/docs/25-build-and-deploy/55-single-page-apps.md

 export const ssr = false;
 ```

-> In most situations this is not recommended: it harms SEO, tends to slow down perceived performance, and makes your app inaccessible to users if JavaScript fails or is disabled (which happens [more often than you probably think](https://kryogenix.org/code/browser/everyonehasjs.html)).
+> SPA mode is highly discouraged: it destroys performance by forcing two network round trips before rendering can begin; harms SEO by downranking your page which is likely to fail core web vitals, excluding engines that don't render JS, and receiving less frequent updates from those that do; and it makes your app inaccessible to users if JavaScript fails or is disabled (which happens [more often than you probably think](https://kryogenix.org/code/browser/everyonehasjs.html)).
+>
+> You can avoid these drawbacks on a given page by [prerendering it](#prerendering-individual-pages).
+You should thus prerender as many pages as possible when using SPA mode — especially your homepage.

 If you don't have any server-side logic (i.e. `+page.server.js`, `+layout.server.js` or `+server.js` files) you can use [`adapter-static`](adapter-static) to create your SPA by adding a _fallback page_.